 Fellowship Training Program

-Research training is available in basic biomedical research and clinical/translational research tailored to the interests and future plans of the trainee.
-Fellows have the option of working with faculty from the rheumatology or immunology division, or other medical school faculty.
-NIH T32 Research Training Fellowship support is available for additional advanced research training.
+- Research track: Training is available in basic biomedical research and clinical/translational research tailored to the interests and future plans of the trainee.
+Fellows have the option of working with faculty from the rheumatology or immunology division, or with other medical school faculty.
+NIH T32 Research Training Fellowship is available for a third year to support additional advanced research training.

-The Division of Rheumatology and Clinical Immunology at the University of Pittsburgh continues to be at the forefront of clinical and basic science research and is particularly interested in candidates for fellowship training who intend to pursue an academic research career.
+The Division of Rheumatology and Clinical Immunology at the University of Pittsburgh continues to be at the forefront of clinical and basic science research and prides itself on customizing the training program for each individual fellow in order to prepare them for their future career path.

 Division of Rheumatology and Clinical Immunology Offices